Struggling to get interviews?

 Example of how to demonstrate technology and software skills on your resume

-- Streamlined office operations by implementing and managing Microsoft Office Suite, Google Workspace, and scheduling tools, improving efficiency by 20%
+- Streamlined front desk operations using Microsoft Office Suite, Google Workspace, and Calendly, reducing scheduling conflicts by 30%

 2. Administrative skills

-Employers will see you as the ideal receptionist candidate if you include these administrative skills on your resume because they prove you’re organized and reliable:
+Include these administrative skills on your resume to show employers that you’re organized and reliable:

 - Welcoming and directing visitors